 For a Base Residual Auction and a Third Incremental Auction, end-use customer sites registered in the PJM eLRS system for the subsequent Delivery Year may also be considered as existing DR provided the registrations are in “Confirmed” status by specified deadlines established by PJM and communicated to CSPs in advance of the DR Sell Offer Plan submittal deadline.

+For the 2016/2017 Delivery Year, the Daily Nominated DR Value for the Delivery Year for a Capacity Performance Demand Resource was also based on sum of the summer Nominated DR Values of the registrations linked to such Demand Resource.

 Summer-Period DR is included in Capacity Performance DR registration when a Nominated DR Value based on summer data is greater than Nominated DR Value based on winter data.
 If Summer- Period DR Only is checked on the registration, such registration is only required to provide Nominated DR Value based on summer capability when dispatched in the summer period.
 If Summer-Period DR Only is not checked on the registration, the registration is required to provide Nominated DR Value based on summer capability and Nominated DR Value based on non-summer capability.